hdelva/fosite/thesis/report.md

 \caption{Conditions} \label{smp:exclude}
 \end{code}

 In code sample \ref{smp:exclude}, there's an implicit relation between condition 1 and condition 2.
-Going back to the previous section, the result of the test of condition 2 will contain a mapping $(p, x)$, where $p$ contains a node indicating that the positive branch of condition 1 was taken, and where $x$ is a pointer value to `False`.
+Going back to section \ref{boolean-expressions}, the result of the test of condition 2 will contain a mapping $(p, x)$, where $p$ contains a node indicating that the positive branch of condition 1 was taken, and where $x$ is a pointer value to `False`.
 This means that any mapping containing $p$ during the execution of the positive branch of condition 2 cannot occur during actual execution.
-We will call concept \textit{path exclusion}, and paths such as $p$ are called _restricted paths_.
+We will call this concept \textit{path exclusion}, and paths such as $p$ are called _restricted paths_.
 Observation \ref{obs:exclude} summarizes this more formally.

 \begin{observation}
 \label{obs:exclude}
 Assume that resolving an identifier $x$ results in a set of mappings $M$.
 Every mapping $m \in M$ is of the form $(p, a)$, where $a$ is a pointer value, and $p$ is the execution path that mapped $x$ to $a$.

 Let $R$ be the set of restricted paths.
-Given a mapping $(p_m, a) \in M$, if there exists a path $p_r$ in $R$ for which holds that $p_m$ contains $p_r$ (definition \ref{def:contain}), we can exclude the mapping from the current evaluation.
+Given a mapping $(p_m, a) \in M$, if there exists a path $p_r$ in $R$ for which holds that $p_m$ contains $p_r$ (by definition \ref{def:contain}), we can exclude the mapping from the current evaluation.
 \end{observation}

+## Loops

+Without being able to accurately evaluate loop conditions or generators it's impossible to know how many times a loop body gets executed.
+There are a few different approaches to this problem.
+The most accurate one is to iterate until we can conclude doing further iterations won't benefit the analysis anymore, we say that a _fixed-point_ state has been reached in this case.
+Every iteration will likely change something though, so that recognizing a fixed-point state isn't as easy as waiting for an iteration that changes nothing.

+An easier approach that still has sufficient accuracy is to evaluate every loop body exactly two times.
+Theoretically it's possible to not even do a single iteration -- this leads to false positives however as most exercises can guarantee that some loops will always have to do something.
+There are two reasons for why two iterations is significantly more accurate than a single one.
+For starters, the first iteration can redefine values that are only used within the loop body.
+If this redefinition is wrong, this can only be recognized by evaluating it a second time.
+The second reason is to differentiate between the `break` and `continue` statements.
+As section \ref{namespace} will discuss, these two statements will hide changes until some later point during execution.
+For the `break` statement that point is the end of the loop, for the `continue` statement however this point is the beginning of the next iteration.

+The analysis of loops goes hand in hand with _watches_, which are used to compare the execution state before and after executing the loop.
+They start in a setup phase, during which it will learn which components to watch.
+A new watch gets made at the beginning of evaluating the loop test or loop generator, and it will store all data dependencies (corresponding to the of the data-flow analysis) for that expression.
+It will contain the returned mappings for the identifiers, along with a list of used objects.
+The watch leaves the setup phase before evaluating the loop body, and it will now store all data changes for the identifiers and objects that are being watched.

+The information in a watch can be used to see  whether or not iterating affects the loop test or the loop generator.
+Knowing under which conditions iterating changed something is easy, the watch already contains that information.
+Finding the paths that don't change anything isn't as easy because the watches only contain changes -- the opposite of what we want.
+The invariants can be found by taking all the complementary paths of all the changes, and retaining only those that are mergeable with all changes.
+Section \ref{warnings} will discuss how this information can be used as an indicator of error prone code.

 ## Namespace

-Namespaces are the most essential component of Fosite.
-We set out to give the most descriptive and helpful messages we can, by describing the conditions in which something occurs.
+Namespaces are the most essential component of the interpreter.
+We want to give the most descriptive and helpful messages we can, by describing the conditions in which something occurs.
 Paths are a first step towards describing these conditions, but namespaces are where they're stored.
-There are a few layers of abstraction required to make this manageable, this section will introduce them incrementally.
+There are a few layers of abstraction required to make this possible, and they will be introduced incrementally.

-### OptionalMapping
+#### OptionalMapping

 Mappings have already been introduced, but they contain a pointer value which is not enough to indicate an uninitialized variable.
 A different structure is used to this end, where the pointer value is optional.
 An `OptionalMapping` with a missing pointer value indicates an uninitialized variable and also describes why the variable is uninitialized.

-### Branch
+#### Branch

-The `Branch` struct is the first layer of the namespaces and is where names are added, and its internal structure is of the form `HashMap<String, OptionalMapping>`.
-Every branching point during execution can induce several new branches in a namespace which have to be separated during execution.
-For example, the negative and the positive branch of a conditional statement should not influence each other.
+The `Branch` struct is the first layer of a namespace and it's where names are added, its internal structure is of the form `HashMap<String, OptionalMapping>`.
+Every branching point during execution can induce several new branches in a namespace which are separated during execution, so that the negative and the positive branch of a conditional statement do not influence each other for example.
+A `Branch` struct only contains the changes that happened in its own branch, the changes that happened before the branching are stored in different `Branch` structs, which leads to a sparse data structure.

-### StatisChamber
+#### StatisChamber

 If we encounter a `break` statement while evaluating a loop body, the evaluation of the current execution path terminates.
-The changes made until that point still have to be saved though, as they'll become visible again after the loop has been evaluated.
+The changes made until that point have to be saved, as they'll become relevant again after the loop has been evaluated.
 Function calls require the same to handle different return points.
 A `StatisChamber` contains a `HashMap<Path, Branch>`.
-The key is needed because the control flow can be broken at multiple points, and we have to keep them all separate.
+The path key is used because the control flow can be broken at multiple points.

-### SubFrame
+#### SubFrame

-For every branching point, we'll use a `Branch` and two `StatisChamber`s -- one for loops, one for function calls.
+For every branching point, we'll use a `Branch` and three `StatisChamber`s -- two for loops, one for function calls.
+Loops require two statis chambers to keep the ones caused by a `continue` separate from those caused by a `break`.
 These get stored in a `SubFrame` struct.

-### Frame
+#### Frame

 This is the first namespace component that contains some actual logic.
 Every branching point leads to the creation of a new `Frame`.
 This structure contains a _cause_, the path node where the branching happened.
-It also contains a list containing subframes and its length depends on the number of possible branches at the cause node.
-The cause node has the form $(n, b, t)$ where $t$ is the number of possible branches at that node, so the number of subframes course equal to $t$.
+It also contains a subframe for each possible branch at the cause node.
 There is only one subframe active at any point during execution and its index is stored.
-Algorithm \ref{alg:setframe} describes how a mapping gets set into a frame, the `insert` method of a `StatisChamber` will simply insert into each of its branches.
+Algorithm \ref{alg:setframe} describes how a mapping gets inserted into a frame, the `insert` method of a `StatisChamber` will simply insert into each of its branches.

 \begin{algorithm}
     \caption{Set Mapping}\label{alg:setframe}